 The post-rehab support network is one of the critical facets of assisting addicts in dealing with situations that arise in normal life after drug addiction treatment.
 The network can be composed of friends, family or groups that are aware of the addict’s struggle and can support him or her through difficult times.

 Create Structure in Your Life

-Many addiction programs recommend that addicts create a daily schedule to provide structure in their lives to prevent excessive free time that can lead them to relapse.
-Staying busy with work, school, family activities, exercise, and hobbies can prevent being overwhelmed by cravings.
+Many addiction programs recommend that users create a daily schedule to provide structure in their lives to prevent excessive free time that can lead them to relapse.
+Staying busy with work, school, family activities, exercise, and hobbies can avoid being overwhelmed by cravings.

 Never Believe You are Safe From Relapse

 A measure of success in an addict’s treatment can become a source of complacency that can lead him or her to carelessness.
 They may feel it’s now okay to see old, using friends or visit places associated with their substance abuse, which can lead them to failure.
 Cognitive behavioral therapy can be helpful in assisting addicts to recognize the psychological and emotional processes that lull them into complacency and subsequent relapse.